alvistar/dart_algorand/README.md

 ### working with logic sig

 Example below creates a LogicSig transaction signed by a program that never approves the transfer.

+[embedmd]:# (example/logic_sig_example.dart)
 ```dart
 import 'dart:typed_data';